 My sister-in-law works with an animal rescue group.

 If it makes sense for you, consider adopting a dog or cat.

 Pets are wonderful buffers against stress and loneliness.

-My hair stylist is also a baker and particularly enjoys baking out of her home for those with dietary restrictions.
+My hair stylist is also a baking enthusiastic who particularly enjoys the challenge of baking for people with dietary restrictions.

-Her creations are works of art that bring joy to everyone involved.
+Her culinary creations are works of art that make her happy and bring joy to her clients.

-Here are some of our articles on how to creatively and productively spend your time:
+Here are some of our articles about how to creatively and productively spend your time: